 The two locations are approximately an 8 minute walk from one another along Milwaukee Avenue.

 Station 350: The Railcar

-Time Gallery: Roaring Dan's Pirate Dungeon, Detective vs. Dillinger, Duck & Cover Classroom, The Dollhouse, Operation G.R.A.N.I.E.
+Time Gallery: Roaring Dan's Pirate Dungeon, Duck & Cover Classroom, and The Dollhouse

-- General Admission escapes can accommodate up to eight time travelers.
+- General Admission escapes can accommodate up to 8 time travelers

-Please Note: If only two people book tickets for an escape adventure, and no other tickets have been sold, those two guests will attempt to escape on their own.
+Please Note: If only two people book tickets for an escape adventure, and no other tickets have been sold, those two guests have the option to play as a group of two for a $33 fee or transfer their tickets to a session with other guests.
 You may experience an adventure with people you do not know if you do not arrange for a private event.
-However, all participants work toward the same goal of escaping together.
+However, all participants work toward the same goal of escaping together

 Junior Sherlocks age 16 years or younger must be accompanied by a paying adult (one adult per four kids).
 Anyone under the age of 18 must print out and bring a liability release waiver signed by their parent/legal guardian.
 CLICK HERE to download the waiver.
 A minimum of two adults must accompany and stay on site with groups of youth (including birthday parties) under the age of 18.
 Please keep in mind that the puzzles are designed to be challenging for adult groups, we do not recommend this event for children under the age of eight.

 A sense of adventure.
 A willingness to try new things.
 Patience, creativity, logical problem solving skills, and a sense of humor.
 All the materials needed to answer the clues, riddles, and puzzles are inside the room.